simprecicchiani/ThinkPad-T460s-macOS-OpenCore/README.md

 ### What if I don't have this exact model?

--  [EFI](/EFI) contains my current setup w/o SMBIOS

 This EFI will suit any T460s regardless of CPU model / RAM amount / Display resolution / Storage drive (SATA or NVMe).

 > i5 model follows CPU Power Management guide
 > Some NVMe drives may not work OOTB with MacOS, do your own researches

+-  [EFI](/EFI) contains my current setup w/o SMBIOS

 - [**EFI057Install**](/EFI057Install) is what you want to use to install MacOS

-If you happen to have a similiar Thinkpad with 6th gen Skylake Intel processor (like X260, T460, T460p, T560, E560), there is a good chance that `EFI057Install` will work on it **with some precaution**:
+If you happen to have a similar Thinkpad with 6th gen Skylake Intel processor (like X260, T460, T460p, T560, E560), there is a good chance that `EFI057Install` will work on it **with some precaution**:

 1. double check your DSDT naming (like EC, LPC, KBD, etc.) with provided SSDTs naming